Fraudster who sold same forests ‘over and over again’ has sentence extended

 They were provided with an “impressive looking” investor pack which included a brochure containing unauthorised endorsements from AIB, Confor, FBD and Forest Sale Ireland.

 It used a virtual office with an address at 629 Trinity Street, Dublin, and with an associated phone number.
-The company also issued fraudulent timber certificates from a non-existent forestry company, Forest Sales Limited.
+The company also issued fraudulent timber certificates from a non-existent forestry company.

 Mr Justice McCarthy said investors were given false folio numbers, which were taken from genuine purchases of land, but the same numbers were “used and re-used”.